NCTU-Math-Software/final_project-matthewwu-am08/Conway/MultiThread2_stable/README.md

 The solution here used is Boot a timer function, which active each 0.2second, and for each boot would draw previous' image and call t1 to calculate for next round.

-for this solution, only mostly not enough 0.02second per 0.2 second can't get user input, the FPS can be maintain at roundly 4.5~5.
+For this solution, only mostly not enough 0.02second per 0.2 second can't get user input, the FPS can be maintain at roundly 4.5~5.

 # Known Issue: